John-R-Wallace-NOAA/Loran_Conversion_to_Lat-Long_in_R/README.md

 The R function, 'Loran.f', uses the 32-bit DOS executable 'GPTOTD.EXE' to convert Loran coordinates to lat/long in R.

-The 'Example R Code.R' script has looping software to allow conversion of large data frames.
+The 'Example R Code.R' script has looping software to allow conversion of large data sets.

 For GPTOTD.EXE go to: